August 13, 2020

-So, essentially, even though the regular consumption of alcohol if you're exercising isn't going to be a big issue in terms of visceral fat accumulation, it can cause some endocrine issues and some muscle protein synthesis issues that if your goal is to get swole, or your goal is to maintain drive, or your goal is to just have really good endocrine balance, you would still want to be pretty careful with alcohol consumption, especially at the dosages that are used in some of these studies and the timeframe that are used in some of these studies.
+So, essentially, even though the regular consumption of alcohol if you're exercising isn't going to be a big issue in terms of visceral fat accumulation, it can cause some endocrine issues and some muscle protein synthesis issues that if your goal is to get swole, or your goal is to maintain libido, or your goal is to just have really good endocrine balance, you would still want to be pretty careful with alcohol consumption, especially at the dosages that are used in some of these studies and the timeframe that are used in some of these studies.
 Okay.
 So, for example, the first study we talked about was two drinks every day for 10 weeks.
 Many of these studies are the equivalent of one to two drinks within the one to two hours following exercise.
 So, pretty frequent regular alcohol consumption.

 Jay: Yes.
 It's a little bit of a dance in my parade, but not too bad because I mean, I only drink like two to three times a week, but it generally is like an hour to two hours after I work out.
 So, maybe I should just push that a little bit further out.